Maurice Copeland

 Maurice Copeland (June 13, 1911 – October 3, 1985) was an American actor.
 He had supporting roles in films such as Arthur, The Pope of Greenwich Village and Trading Places.

 Copeland was a member of the Pasadena Community Players troupe.
 On Broadway, Copeland appeared in The Freedom of the City (1974), First Monday in October (1978), and Morning's at Seven (1980).

+In June 1948 he was in the initial episode of Richard Durham's Destination Freedom radio anthology.